flipperdevices/flipperzero-firmware/applications/external/wifi_marauder_companion/ReadMe.md

 From a local clone of this repo, you can also build the app yourself using ufbt.

 ## In-app ESP32 flasher (WIP)
+### FYI - the ESP flasher is now its own app and will be removed from here soon!
+Going forward, use this flasher app: https://github.com/0xchocolate/flipperzero-esp-flasher

 Guide by [@francis2054](https://github.com/francis2054)

 The app now contains a work-in-progress of an ESP32 flasher (close to the bottom of the marauder menu).
 Use at your own risk.
 This hardcodes addresses for non-S3 ESP32 chips.